- ✓ BY SEEDS AND SPRINGS

 Startgreen F1 is an early hybrid of zucchini bush squash.
 The plant is compact, very productive.
-The fruits are smooth, with a smooth shiny surface, cylindrical in shape, dark green in color, 15-25 long.
+The fruits are smooth, with a smooth shiny surface, cylindrical, dark green in color, 15-25 cm long.
 Fruits in a fairly long time, have a good presentation.
 Designed for fresh consumption and for processing.

-Dunia F1 is an early high-performance hybrid.
+Dunia F1 is an early highly productive hybrid.
 The fruits are dark green in color.
 The plant is strong, compact, bush type.
 Long fruiting period.

 • Yellow zucchini, for example, Yasmin F1 and Soleil F1.

-Yasmin F1 - mid-season hybrid (the period from emergence to the first harvest - 65-70 days).
+Yasmin F1 is a mid-season hybrid (the period from emergence to the first harvest is 65-70 days).
 Fruits are cylindrical, yellow, shiny.
 Recommended for canning and processing.

-Soleil F1 is a mid-season highly productive hybrid (from emergence to harvest - 70 days).
+Soleil F1 - mid-season highly productive hybrid (from emergence to harvest - 70 days).
 Reliable disease resistance and excellent stress resistance ensure a long fruiting period and high commercial quality of the fruit throughout the entire fruiting period.

 • Light green zucchini, for example, Suha F1, Ardendo F1, Aral F1.